 You can easily understand the WC cycle with the following example:

-A company that purchase raw material from suppliers and pays its suppliers in 30 days but takes longer time up to 60 days to collect the amount from its receivables has a working capital cycle of 30 days.
+A company that purchases raw material from suppliers and pays its suppliers in 30 days but takes longer time up to 60 days to collect the amount from its receivables has a working capital cycle of 30 days.
 This extra 30-day cycle can be complete by funding from external sources like from bank line or other lending authorities on the higher interest rate.
 These extra amounts of interest reduces the profitability of the company.

 Types of working capital